What is Bee Pollen?

 Bee pollen is often used by athletes to improve strength, endurance, energy and speed.
 It is said to help muscles recover more quickly from exercise and to increase mental stamina.
 Many great athletes have enjoyed its benefits and find it enhances their performance and decreases downtime due to illness.

 Bee pollen is often thought of as a dietary supplement but is much more than that.
 It is one of nature’s best super foods.
+We recommend you start with a 1/4 teaspoon per day and work your way up to up to a dessertspoon per day (or more if you need it!).
 Bee pollen can be added to food, many of our customers sprinkle it on their cereal in the morning.
 Some add it to yoghurt, smoothies or ice-cream.

 Try these ideas:

 - Add bee pollen to a dish of ice cream and hot chocolate sauce

 - Place bee pollen onto a piece of tin foil then take a peeled banana and roll it into the bee pollen and toasted coconut.

 - Add a tablespoon of bee pollen to beef casseroles or beef stir-fries